 Cassandra and Solandra

 Cassandra [] is another open-source NoSQL database system modeled after BigTable.
-Different from HBase, Cassandra is built on a peer-to-peer architecture with no master nodes, and manages table data storage by itself, instead of relying on an underlying distributed file system.
+Differently from HBase, Cassandra is built on a peer-to-peer architecture with no master nodes, and manages table data storage by itself, instead of relying on an underlying distributed file system.

 Solandra [] is a Cassandra-based inverted index system for supporting real-time searches.
 The implementation of Solandra is an integration of Solr and Cassandra.
 It inherits the IndexSearcher, IndexReader, and IndexWriter of Solr, and uses Cassandra as the storage backend.
 Although Solandra is similar to IndexedHBase in that it also stores index data in tables (in Cassandra), it is different in the following ways: